Coherence creation in an optically thick medium by matched propagation of a chirped laser pulse pair

 Let us now consider the time and space evolution of the effective Rabi-frequencies $\Omega_s$ and $\Omega_a$.
-In the symmetric-antisymmetric basis, only one, strong coupling field ($\Omega_s$) enters the medium of lambda-structured atoms, which are prepared in a superposition of states $\ket{a}$ and $\ket{s}$ (c.f.
+In the symmetric-antisymmetric basis, only one, strong coupling field ($\Omega_s$) enters the medium of $\Lambda$-atoms, which are prepared in a superposition of states $\ket{a}$ and $\ket{s}$ (c.f.
 Eq. \eqref{eqn:bcsa}).
-In the course of the coherent transition process between the atomic states induced by $\Omega_s$, a coherence is established between the asymmetric and the excited state of the atoms close to the boundary, with a time function of its phase described in the previous subsection (c.f.
+In the course of the coherent transition process between the atomic states induced by $\Omega_s$, a coherence is established between the antisymmetric and the excited state of the atoms close to the boundary, with a time function of its phase described in the previous subsection (c.f.
 Fig~\ref{fig:cohs0}).
-This coherence generates the laser field $\Omega_a$, which strongly influences the transition process between the atomic states in the further part of the medium (see Fig.~\ref{fig:pop161}).
-Namely, the majority of the population is transferred into the asymmetric state $\ket{a}$, and the excitation of the atom is drastically reduced (it does not exceed 5\% during the whole interaction).
-Thus, although complete population trapping is not established as in the case of the constant frequency matched pulses~\cite{Harris1995}, a quasi-dark state is created by the two modes $\Omega_s$ and $\Omega_a$.

-The absolute values of the atomic coherences $\rho_{0a}$ and $\rho_{0s}$ become smaller in case of atoms at larger propagation distance $\xi$, and the time function of their phases has the same character at any propagation length (see Fig.~\ref{fig:coherences}).
-An important difference can be observed compared with the case of $\xi=0$: at the time points where $\abs{\rho_{0a}}=0$, there is a jump of $\pi$ in the phase $\arg\fun{\rho_{0a}}$.
-This jump occurs because the sign of the coherence changes at these points, which indicates an oscillating behavior of the populations and coherences induced by the interaction with the pulse pair of $\Omega_s$ and $\Omega_a$.
+This coherence generates the laser field $\Omega_a$.